THE NUMBERS DON’T LIE

 But the clinical work came to a screeching halt in 1970, when President Nixon signed into law the Controlled Substances Act, which placed drugs into five categories based on perceived medical use and potential for abuse and addiction.
 Along with heroin, psychedelic drugs and cannabis were put in the “Schedule I” category, for those deemed by the DEA to have “no currently accepted medical use and a high potential for abuse” and to be “the most dangerous drugs of all the drug schedules with potentially severe psychological or physical dependence.”
 As such, of all the categories, possession of Schedule I substances is met with the harshest federal penalties.

 In the past 10 years or so, however, the tide has finally started to turn back.
 Not only are an increasing number of states legalizing cannabis for medical (and in some cases, even recreational) use, but the FDA and DEA are approving it and a whole range of psychedelic substances for research in clinical trials once again.
 Researchers at some of the nation’s top universities such as NYU, Johns Hopkins, and UCLA are publishing scientific papers showing a startlingly high level of efficacy using psychedelic-assisted therapy for a range of conditions, from end-of-life anxiety to depression to addiction.
-Among the most notable, and promising, research being done is into the use of ayahuasca, MDMA, and cannabis to treat PTSD in veterans.

 FROM SHOCK TO AWE

 The cruel irony is that we train these men and women for warfare, supply them with weapons, trust them to use their judgment in high-stakes environments and risk their lives, then deny them access to treatment they deem valuable.
 We take away their power when it applies to their own bodies!